jennttraan/Bellabeat-SMARTER/README.md

-# How Can a Wellness Technology Company Play It Smart?
+<p align="center"># How Can a Wellness Technology Company Play It Smart?

 ## A Google Data Analytics Professional Certificate Capstone Project